Roof Hatches & Ceiling Access

 Roof hatches can be positioned to provide safe internal access between different levels within a facility.

-This approach works well where space is limited and conventional stairways are not practical.
+This approach works well where space is limited and conventional stairways are not practically suitable for the adjacent building elements.

 It keeps movement between levels secure, efficient, and fully compliant with safety standards.